vuejs/blog/posts/vue-2-7-beta.md

 2. Upgrade `vue` to `v2-beta`, or pin to a specific version (latest beta as of this writing is `2.7.0-beta.3`).
 You can also remove `vue-template-compiler` from the dependencies - it is no longer needed in 2.7.

+3. If you were previously using [`@vue/composition-api`](https://github.com/vuejs/composition-api), update imports from it to `vue` instead.

-3. Opt-in to `vue-loader` v15 beta.
+4. Opt-in to `vue-loader` v15 beta.
 Since `vue-loader` is a transitive dependency of `@vue/cli-service`, you will need to force your package manager to explicitly use the beta version.
 The forced resolution will no longer be necessary when it goes stable.

    - For `npm` (>=8.3.0), use the [overrides](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#overrides) field in `package.json`.